info-beamer/grid-player/README.md

 a video wall setup, synchronization is tricky.
 Right now streaming really only works if you configure a RTP multicast stream.
 You can use the "Multicast Video Streamer" to generate such a stream from a connected camera module.
-Learn more about the package at https://info-beamer.com/pkg/7314
+Learn more about the package:
+https://info-beamer.com/pkg/7314

 ## Standalone usage